swaptacular/swpt_accounts/protocol.rst

 committed_amount : int64
    The transferred (committed) amount.
 It MUST always be a non-negative number.
-A ``0`` means either that the transfer was dismissed, or that it was committed, but the commit was unsuccessful for some reason.
+A ``0`` means either that the prepared transfer was dismissed, or that it was committed, but the commit was unsuccessful for some reason.

 status_code : string
    The finalization status.
 MUST be between 0 and 30 symbols, ASCII only.
-If the transfer was either dismissed, or successfully committed, the value MUST be "OK".
-If the transfer was committed, but had been unsuccessful for some reason, the value MUST be different from "OK", and SHOULD hint at the cause for the failure (in this case ``committed_amount`` MUST be zero).
+If the prepared transfer was committed, but the commit was unsuccessful for some reason, the value MUST be different from "OK", and SHOULD hint at the cause for the failure (in this case ``committed_amount`` MUST be zero).
+In all other cases, the value MUST be "OK".

 AccountTransfer